Blueprint Genetics / My Retina Tracker Progra...

 - The program is based on an existing My Retina Tracker Registry study that has been developed and utilized by leaders in the field of IRD genetics and therapeutics.

 - To date, over six thousand people with IRD have participated in this program, leading to a powerful genotype/phenotype database, and experienced genetic counselors to help guide your patients through the testing process.

 - The genetic test represents the best IRD diagnostic panel on the market today.
-It includes excellent coverage of the essential RPGR gene, including the ORF15 difficult to analyze region, high-resolution copy number variant (CNV) detection and known disease-causing non-coding variants.
+It includes excellent coverage of the essential RPGR gene, including the ORF15 difficult to analyze region, analysis of the entire mitochondrial genome, high-resolution copy number variant (CNV) detection and known disease-causing non-coding variants.

 - Eligible individuals also receive no-charge genetic counseling through InformedDNA whose genetic counselors are experienced in providing genetic test interpretation and counseling to thousands of patients with IRD in comprehensive, individualized sessions.

 - Your patient has the opportunity to enroll in the Foundation Fighting Blindness My Retina Tracker Registry during the counseling session and in doing so support research, development in the field of IRD diagnostics, and have the opportunity of being contacted about relevant clinical trials.

 - The person is clinically diagnosed with one of the inherited retinal degenerative diseases listed at the bottom of the page.

 - The person lives in the USA.

 - The person has not had any of the following types of genetic testing since 2016: